suyognavale/BasicDiceGame/README.md

 # BasicDiceGame
-A basic dice game to check to who won.
+A basic dice game to check who won using HTML, CSS, and JS.